iamudyavar/iamudyavar/README.md

-# Hi there 👋, I'm Aditya!
+# Hi there 👋, I'm Aditya

-Welcome to my GitHub profile!
+Welcome to my profile!
 I'm passionate about harnessing the power of **machine learning** and **full-stack development** to build innovative and impactful solutions.

 ### 🌐 **Full-Stack Applications**